 Will my account number change?

 Your account number will remain unchanged for the time being.
-It may change when accounts and core processing of the two credit unions are migrated.
+It may change when accounts and core processing of the two credit unions are integrated.
 When this occurs, you will be notified well in advance of changes.

 Will routing number change?

 We will retain our current routing numbers for the time being.
 Members with automated payments, direct deposit or other electronic transfers that use the routing number will not have to make any updates at this time.
-It may change when accounts and core processing of the two credit unions are migrated.
+It may change when accounts and core processing of the two credit unions are integrated.
 When this occurs, you will be notified well in advance of any changes.

 Will my current products and services and the terms of my existing accounts change?